List of Kentucky supplemental roads and rural secondary highways (2000–2499): KY 2107

 Kentucky Route 2107 is a 4.742 mi supplemental road in eastern Muhlenberg County.
 The highway begins at US 431 and KY 70 at the north city limit of Drakesboro.
 KY 2107 splits northeast from the U.S. Highway and crosses over a CSX rail line and Pond Creek.
 The highway passes by the hamlets of Nonnell, Bevier, and Holt and passes through Cleaton.
 KY 2107 reaches its northern terminus at US 431 and KY 70 south of Central City.

 KY 2128

 Kentucky Route 2128 is a 0.201 mi supplemental road in the city of Guthrie in southern Todd County.
 The highway follows Port Royal Road from the Tennessee state line, from which the road continues as Tennessee State Route 238 south to Port Royal, north along the west city limit of Guthrie to a four-legged intersection with US 79 and KY 181 (Greenville Road).

 KY 2131

 Kentucky Route 2131 is a 4.000 mi rural secondary highway in northeastern Barren County.
 The highway begins at KY 740 (Coral Hill Road) near Coral Hill.
 KY 2131 heads northeast along Coral Hill–Halfway Road to KY 70 (Hiseville Road) near Halfway.
 The Kentucky Transportation Cabinet established KY 2131 through a February 1, 1994, official order.

+KY 2140

+Kentucky Route 2140 is a 4.271 mi rural secondary highway in central Hickman County.
+The highway begins at KY 125 in State Line and heads northward, crossing KY 166, KY 1128, and KY 1129 before reaching its terminus at KY 94 near Hickman.
+The Kentucky Transportation Cabinet established KY 2140 through an April 2, 1987, official order.